plone-ve/medialog.mobilethemeTwo/README.txt

 - This is very experimental.
 Please give feedback and suggestions.

-- The embed views are probably insecure, if the remote site contains evil JS.
+- The embed views are probably insecure, if the remote site contains evil code.